KNK (band): 2019–2024: Lonely Night, KNK S/S Collection, KNK Airline, military service, departure and addition of new member

 On August 11, 2019, Inseong appeared on the variety program, King of Masked Singer as the Astronaut.

 On October 23, 2019, it was announced KNK would launch a new self-produced variety program titled 웬만해선 크나큰을 막을 수 없다 (There's No Stopping KNK).

 On March 30, 2020, it was announced KNK would be launching a MAKESTAR project for its next comeback.
 The project was 100% funded within 10 minutes of opening.

-On September 17, 2020, KNK returned with their third EP KNK Airline and the title track "Ride".
+On September 17, KNK returned with their third EP KNK Airline and the title track "Ride".

 On September 30, 2021, 220 Entertainment announced Park Seoham's departure from the group.

-On October 16, 2021, Heejun made his solo debut with the digital single "Night".
+On October 16, Heejun made his solo debut with the digital single "Night".

 On January 13, 2022, 220 Entertainment announced Oh Heejun's departure from the group, as well as Jeong Inseong's enlistment for his mandatory military service on February 8.

+On February 19, 2023, Jihun personally announces that he is enlisting in March.
+Jihun will serve in the military as Public Service Officer.

+On December 4, Kim Hyun Jong was revealed as a new member of the group.